 Some animal and laboratory studies have suggested that NMN supplementation may improve cellular health, reduce oxidative stress and inflammation, and help to protect against age-related diseases such as cardiovascular disease, diabetes, and neurodegenerative diseases.
 However, these findings are preliminary and more research is needed to confirm these effects in humans.
 Here are a few studies related to its use in many different age-related conditions;

-- NMN has been shown in mice to suppress age-related obesity, improve metabolism, insulin sensitivity, and eye health, improve physical activity, and stop age-associated changes in gene expression.
+• Moreover, studies conducted on humans have demonstrated that Nicotinamide mononucleotide enhances insulin sensitivity in women at risk of prediabetes.
+While NMN has also been shown in mice to suppress age-related obesity, improve metabolism, insulin sensitivity, and eye health, improve physical activity, and stop age-associated changes in gene expression.

 It is important to remember that supplements, including NMN, are not a substitute for a balanced and healthy diet, regular physical activity, and other lifestyle modifications that have been shown to impact health and lower the risk of age-related diseases positively.
 Before starting any new supplement regimen, consulting with a healthcare professional is always best.